All Master’s and Doctoral Applicants must submit:

-Bachelor's to Master's Students: You will not need to apply via the application portal.
-Visit www.uml.edu/B2M to learn about the process to transition to your desired master's program.
+Bachelor's to Master's Students: Visit the Bachelor's-to-Master's page to learn about the process to transition to your desired master's program.

-Applications are only being accepted using the online process.
+Applications are only accepted using the online process.
 Instructions are included in the online application link.

 Tips for accessing and completing the online application:

 Within 45-72 hours of submission of your online application, you will receive an email acknowledgement, along with a link that will allow you to track the progress of your application.

 The application fee is $50 for each application and is non-refundable.
 Applications will not be processed until this fee is received or application fee waiver has been approved and delivered to the Office of Graduate Admissions.

 For applicants to M.Ed. and Ed.S. programs: In a separate document, submit a brief statement indicating your immediate and long-range goals, relevant work history, academic honors/awards received, any teaching experience and/or research conducted/published that may be pertinent to your graduate program.
 Two-page recommended maximum.